grain-lang/grain-lang.org/src/getting_grain.md

 ```powershell
 [Environment]::SetEnvironmentVariable("Path", $env:Path + ";" + (yarn global bin) -join "`n","User")
 ```
-If you would like to update the `PATH` for the all users, replace `"User"` with `"Machine"`.
+If you would like to update the `PATH` for all users, replace `"User"` with `"Machine"`.
 After running this command, restarting the shell should fix the issue.

 For other shells, the process may look a little different, but the procedure should always look something like the following:
 - Determine the output of `yarn global bin`